50 times actors hated their own movies

 Kick-Ass 2 (2013)

-Since the superhero action comedy “Kick-Ass 2” came out less than a year after the Sandy Hook Elementary School shooting, star Jim Carrey (who played Colonel Stars and Stripes) was compelled to apologize for his involvement on Twitter.
-“I did ‘Kick-Ass’ a month before Sandy Hook, and now in all good conscience I cannot support that level of violence,” he tweeted.
+Superhero action-comedy “Kick-A-- 2” came out less than a year after the Sandy Hook Elementary School shooting, star Jim Carrey (who played Colonel Stars and Stripes) was compelled to apologize for his involvement on Twitter.
+“I did ‘Kick-A--’ a month before Sandy Hook, and now in all good conscience I cannot support that level of violence,” he tweeted.

 You may also like: Best Picture Winner From the Year You were Born